KeaCluster/blockdemy-blockchain-notes/blockchain.md

 This results in very specific outcomes whenever someone is trading with btc.
 No longer profitable due to the amount of btc in each block.

+## Part 3

+### Blockchain Framework

+#### Exchange platforms

+This refers to a digital marketplace where participants can: buy, sell, and trade cryptocurrencies and other digital assets like tokens and non-fungible tokens (NFTs).

+Basically an exchange marketplace for cryptocurrencies:

+- Immediate liquidation
+  - They make transactions valid in an instant.
+- Others
+  - Certain operations of the financial world can take months to fulfill

+There are certain classifications for platforms:

+- **Classifications**

+  - Cryptocurrencies, Actions or Stocks, basic products and foreign exchange market (FOREX)

+- **Exchanges**
+  - OTC (Over the Counter): Dealer &rarr; Broker &rarr; Dealer
+  - Centralized (Traditional): Dealer &rarr; Business &rarr; Dealer
+  - Decentralized (dEX): Dealer &rarr; Smart Contract &rarr; Dealer

+#### Order book

+- **Bid Orders**: Orders where traders are looking to **buy** a cryptocurrency.
+- **Ask Orders**: Orders where traders are looking to **sell** a cryptocurrency.
+- **Price Levels**: Each order is placed at a specific price level.
+The difference is called a _spread_.
+- **Quantity**: The amount of cryptocurrency that buyers want to buy and sellers want to sell.

+> So basically when someone wants to sell they place a bid.
+> When someone wants to buy they place a bid.
+> If (when) they match, the trade is fulfilled.
+> If they don't, the trade won't happen until the market levels to **both seller and buyer**.